HTTP Status Codes: Usage, Errors & Tips for Your SEO Performance

 The status codes mentioned in this section are rather unknown.
 Two proprietary status codes are mentioned and explained here.

-Status code 906
+Status Code 906

 If an error occurred during transmission of the request from the client to the remote server, then status code 906 is issued.
 The request must be sent again by the client.

-Status code 950
+Status Code 950

 The 950 http status code also belongs to the proprietary status codes.
 If this has been issued, an error has occurred in the interpretation of an administrator request from the client.
 As with status code 906, the request usually needs to be resent.